 You have two sciatic nerves that run from the base of your spine, down through the buttocks, underneath the piriformis (a key external hip rotator), down the back of your thighs, and all the way into your heels and soles of your feet.
 Sciatica refers to tenderness or compression of the sciatic nerve.

 The first thing to do if you experience this type of pain is to visit a doctor to determine the cause of sciatica in your specific case.
-If the root cause is one of the two most common—a herniated disc or tight hips, specifically tight external hip rotators, the following five yoga poses can offer some relief.

-Hug both knees into your chest and rock a little side to side.
+To release: Take a deep breath in, exhale, and drop you leg.
+After completing the pose on each side, hug both knees into your chest and rock a little side to side.

 Dead pigeon stretches the deep external hip rotators, including the piriformis.
 In many cases of sciatica, the piriformis is what's putting pressure on the sciatic nerve and causing your pain.

+How to: Rest your hands by your sides, palms facedown for bridge pose.
+Walk your feet back until your fingertips graze your heels, and check that your feet are hip-width apart and parallel.
+Take a breath here.
 Inhale, press into your heels, and lift your hips all the way up.
 Exhale, relax into the pose.
 If you can, roll your shoulders underneath you, interlace your fingers, straighten your arms, and press your little fingers into the mat or bed.
 Lift your chest up and back as you draw your lower abs in.
 Take slow, deep, and even breaths at the top of the pose.
 If you feel compression at your lower back, lower your hips, curl your tailbone under, and release your inner thighs down to make space at your lower back.
 Hold the pose for 3 to 5 breaths.

-Reclining spinal twist eagle
+4. Reclining spinal twist eagle

 Our next pose is a reclining spinal twist variation that releases tension at the lower back and stretches the deep hip rotators.

-Cross your right knee in front of your left knee, and if you can, wrap your right toes around the back of your left ankle as you would in eagle pose.
+How to: Cross your right knee in front of your left knee.
+If you can, wrap your right toes around the back of your left ankle (like in eagle pose).
 Bring your right arm out to the side, palm facing up.
 Take a deep breath in.
-Exhale, gently lower both knees to the left, and turn your head to the right.
+On the exhale, gently lower both knees to the left and turn your head to the right.
 Rest your left hand on your right thigh.
 It's OK if your knees don't come all the way down.
 Breathe into the stretch.
 Hold the pose for 5 to 10 breaths on each side.

 We'll finish with happy baby, another excellent posture for taking pressure off the sciatic nerve.

-Keep your feet together, open your knees out wide, and stretch your hands through to take hold of the outsides of your feet.
-Bring your feet out over your knees, and gently pull them down toward the mat or the bed.
-Flex your feet, press the back of your pelvis into the mat or your bed, and stay here for a few deep breaths.
+How to: Keep your feet together, open your knees out wide, and stretch your hands through to take hold of the outsides of your feet.
+Bring your feet out over your knees, and gently pull them down toward the mat.
+Flex your feet, press the back of your pelvis into the mat, and stay here for a few deep breaths.
 You can hold onto your ankles if that is more comfortable.
 Relax into the pose and rock gently from side to side.
 Hold the pose for 5 to 10 deep breaths.